chevcast/shotgun/README.md

 The `shell.execute()` function always returns a result object.
 You may have noticed in our example command above that this object gets passed into the `help` and `invoke` functions.
 You are allowed to add any properties you wish to this object, though it is not recommended that you overwrite this object altogether as Shotgun will add context information to it for you; if you overwrite this object you will lose this information.

 The result object contains helper functions.
 While you could manually push an object to the lines array on the result object, it is far more convenient to use the provided helper functions.
-Below is an example of using the `writeLine()` function.
+Below is an example of using the `log()` function.

 	exports.invoke = function (res, options, shell) {
-        res.writeLine('This is an example of using the writeLine() function.');
+        res.log('This is an example of using the log() function.');
     };

-Some functions, such as `writeLine()` take an options object if needed.
-In the case of `writeLine()` this object is added to each line object in the lines array.
+Some functions, such as `log()` take an options object if needed.
+In the case of `log()` this object is added to each line object in the lines array.

 	exports.invoke = function (res, args, options) {
-		res.writeLine('If possible, the UI should display this line bolded, italicized, and underlined.', {
+		res.log('If possible, the UI should display this line bolded, italicized, and underlined.', {
 			bold: true,
 			italic: true,
 			underline: true